List of earliest tools

 The following table attempts to list the oldest-known Paleolithic and Paleo-Indian sites where hominin tools have been found.
 It includes sites where compelling evidence of hominin tool use has been found, even if no actual tools have been found.

-Stone tools preserve more readily than tools of many other materials.
-So the oldest tools that we can find in many areas are going to be stone tools.
-It could be that these tools were once accompanied by, or even preceded by, non-stone tools that we cannot find because they did not preserve.
+Stone tools preserve more readily than tools of many other materials, making them more abundant than tools made from other materials.
+In some cases, it may be possible that these stone tools were once accompanied by, or even preceded by non-stone tools that have been lost to time.

 Similarly, hard materials like bone or shell are more likely than softer materials to leave discernible cut marks on bone.
-Bamboo has been shown to leave cut marks on bone that are harder to see than cut marks by stone.
-So the earliest evidence of tool use that we are likely to find are often cut marks made on bone by stone or shell tools.
+Bamboo has been shown to leave cut marks on bone that are harder to see than cut marks by stone, so the earliest evidence of tool use that is likely to be found is often cut marks made on bone by stone or shell tools.

 Therefore, it should not be assumed that the items on this list represent the earliest uses of tools in each area, but rather the earliest uses of tools that have been found.

-Because it focuses on only the earliest evidence of tools, and since the earliest evidence is biased towards stone by stone's increased likelihood of preservation, this page necessarily omits mention of many significant ancient tools of non-stone materials simply because those cases are not among the earliest found within their geographic area.
-See Timeline of historic inventions for other noteworthy tools and other inventions.
+Because this list focuses on only the earliest evidence of tools, and due to bias towards evidence of stone tools because of its increased likelihood of preservation, this page necessarily omits mention of many significant ancient tools made from non-stone materials because those cases are not among the earliest found within their geographic area.
+See Timeline of historic inventions for other noteworthy tools and inventions.

-With its focus on tools, this list also omits some sites with the earliest evidence for the existence of hominins, but without evidence for tools.
-Many such sites have hominin bones, teeth, or footprints, but unless they also include evidence for tools or tool use, they are omitted here.

 This list excludes tools and tool use attributed to non-hominin species.
-See Tool use by non-humans.

-Since there are far too many hominin tool sites to list on a single page, this page attempts to list the 6 or fewer top candidates for oldest tool site within each significant geographic area.
+This list is non-exhaustive and only lists the 6 or fewer top candidates for oldest tool site within each significant geographic area.